goruck/all/README.md

 At some point I'll add some provisions to automatically restart the application code in the event of a crash.

 I've seen cases where the Pi's wifi would not automatically reconnect after it loses the connection.
-To address this, I created the script /usr/local/bin/wifi_rebooter.sh which is periodically by a cron job.
+To address this, I created the script /usr/local/bin/wifi_rebooter.sh which is run every 5 minutes by a cron job.
+This checks for network connectivity every 5 minutes and if the network is down, the wireless interface is automatically restarted.
 The script and cron entry is shown below.

 ```bash
 #!/bin/bash